Sourdough Class for Beginners: A Hands-On Workshop

 Our sourdough class for beginners is hands-on start to finish, so you leave with a live starter, a loaf you shaped, and the trick to an open, airy crumb.

-Sourdough has a way of humbling everyone, so if it has gotten the better of you, you are in good company.
+Sourdough has a way of humbling everyone, so if it has gotten the better of you, you're in good company.
 You feed a jar of flour and water for a week, follow a recipe down to the gram, and pull out a pale, dense disc that could prop a door open.
-We have watched plenty of confident cooks throw in the towel at exactly that point, and we have been right there ourselves.
-So we teamed up with Bell's Bakes to run a class that fixes the part no recipe can teach: the feel of live dough in your hands.
-It sits alongside our other hands-on farm classes, and it is the one first-timers are most nervous to try.
-They almost always leave with a loaf they are proud of, which is the whole reason we do it.
+We've watched plenty of confident cooks throw in the towel at exactly that point, and we've been right there ourselves.
+That gap between a perfect recipe and a sad loaf is the whole reason we run this class, and it sits alongside our other hands-on farm classes.
+It's the one first-timers are most nervous to try, and they almost always leave with a loaf they're proud of.

 What does a beginner sourdough class cover?

 A beginner sourdough class walks you through the whole loaf, start to finish: feeding a living starter, mixing and folding the dough, then shaping and scoring the round before it bakes.
-Ours runs with Bell's Bakes and keeps your hands busy the entire time.
-It is not a demo you watch from a stool, and we explain the science in plain language as you go, no jargon and no quiz at the end.
+Most of the baking itself happens later in your own oven, because good sourdough takes its slow, bubbly time, so the class puts all its energy into the hands-on steps you can't pick up from a page.
+Ours runs with Bell's Bakes and keeps your hands busy the whole time.
+It's not a demo you watch from a stool, and we explain the science in plain language as we go, with no jargon and no quiz at the end.

-You are not here to memorize one recipe.
-You are learning what each stage is actually for, and that is the thing that lets you bake again at home without anyone reading over your shoulder.
+You're not here to memorize one recipe.
+You're learning what each stage is actually for, and that's the thing that lets you bake again at home without anyone reading over your shoulder.
 A recipe tells you what to do.
 The class tells you why, so the next loaf is truly yours.
-The scoring at the end is the step everyone underrates: one confident slash with a blade is what lets a loaf open up in the oven instead of bursting at a random seam.
+Scoring is the step everyone underrates: one confident slash with a blade is what lets a loaf open up in the oven instead of bursting at a random seam.

 Do you need baking experience to take this class?

 The class moves at the pace of the slowest pair of hands, which on a given morning might be ours.
-One first-timer told us they had been failing at sourdough for years, then baked their best loaf ever the week they came to us.
-That is the usual story here, and it could easily be yours.
+Plenty of people arrive certain they're hopeless at bread and leave holding the best loaf they've shaped yet.
 The recipe was never the problem.
 The missing piece was someone standing next to you.

 What does the morning look like, from starter to shaped loaf?

-You arrive to fresh coffee and warm pastries, settle in, then work straight through the loaf: feeding the starter, mixing the dough, a stretch of folding with cozy rests in between, shaping your round, and scoring the top.
-Somewhere in the middle everyone pauses to taste fresh sample bread together.
-By the end you will have handled every single step yourself.
+You settle in, then work straight through the loaf: feeding the starter, mixing the dough, a stretch of folding with cozy rests in between, shaping your round, and scoring the top.
+Somewhere in the middle we stop to taste fresh bread together.
+By the end you'll have handled every single step yourself.

 Folding is where it clicks for most people.
-On the first set the dough is slack and sticky and you are convinced you have ruined the whole thing.
-Three sets later it is smooth and holds its shape, and you can feel that it changed right under your hands.
-The rests are not downtime.
-They are when we gather round, talk through what the dough is doing, and answer the questions you did not even know you had.
+On the first set the dough is slack and sticky and you're convinced you've ruined the whole thing.
+Three sets later it's smooth and holds its shape, and you can feel that it changed right under your hands.
+The rests aren't downtime.
+They're when we gather round, talk through what the dough is doing, and answer the questions you didn't even know you had.
 For the full picture of what to expect on the day, from what to wear to how a farm workshop is paced, we keep a separate guide so this one can stay all about the bread.

 What is fermentation actually doing to the dough?